Bowling Green celebrates Ernesto Manuel-Andres' return home - Bowling Green Daily News

 “I’m happy to be at my house again in Kentucky.”

-Luma Mufleh, the main organizer who has worked to bring him back, told attendees it was them — community members across the area, the advocates — who helped make it happen.
+Luma Mufleh, the main organizer who has worked to free Manuel-Andres, told attendees it was them — community members across the area, the advocates — who helped make it happen.

-U.S. Immigration and Customs Enforcement arrested Manuel-Andres without a warrant June 4.
-The charge, which alleges that he entered the country unlawfully, doesn’t mention any of his legal paperwork, which proves he’s legally authorized to stay in the U.S., his attorneys have said.

-Manuel-Andres’ release follows multiple protests and prayer vigils, advocacy to officials and a fundraiser that passed $30,000.
-He was released on a bond of $1,500 and has other hearings to come.

-“When you see these difficult things happen, you can ask yourself, ‘What if it was my child?
-What if it was me?’, ” Costellow said.
 “And all I can say is that I’m thankful to be in Bowling Green, Kentucky, where we live in a community where people will see something that’s wrong, and they will keep at it until it’s made right.”

+Raising signs of support and American flags, cheering for Manuel-Andres, were his supporters from across the area.
+Many — teachers, classmates, school administration, friends and others — knew him before his detainment; and numerous others — area residents, clergy and members of the advocacy group SOKY Indivisible — met him for the first time, celebrating the reunion all the same.

+U.S. Immigration and Customs Enforcement arrested and detained Manuel-Andres without a warrant June 4.
+The charge, which alleges that he entered the country unlawfully, doesn’t mention legal paperwork proving that he’s legally authorized to stay in the U.S., his attorneys have said.

+He was released on a bond of $1,500 on Tuesday and has other hearings to come.

+His release follows advocacy by the hundreds across multiple protests and prayer vigils, as well as widespread outreach to local, state and federal officials.
+A fundraiser for Manuel-Andres’ potential legal fees surpassed $30,000, with any remaining funds to go toward a legal and emergency fund for immigrant and refugee students.

-Dana Beasley-Brown, one of the city commissioners who advocated for his return, spoke through wet eyes as she spoke of her own son, who will turn 18 this year.
+Dana Beasley-Brown, one of the city commissioners who advocated for his return, spoke through tears about her own son, who will turn 18 this year.

-“It went straight to my mom heart, just thinking about him as someone’s child,” Beasley-Brown said of the reunion. “… That hug — that meant everything that he had been missing, so alone all that time, to finally feel that simplicity of just being able to touch someone who loves you and who knows your name, and is something that I don’t think you can take for granted, and just grateful that he’s home and back with us.”
+“It went straight to my mom heart, just thinking about him as someone’s child,” Beasley-Brown said of the reunion. “ … That hug, that meant everything that he had been missing, so alone all that time.
+To finally feel that simplicity of just being able to touch someone who loves you and who knows your name, (that) is something that I don’t think you can take for granted.
+And (I’m) just grateful that he’s home and back with us.”

-The celebration concluded with a call for advocacy for others as well.
+The celebration concluded with a call to advocate for others as well.

-Mufleh recalled a time in April 2021, her brother was stopped by four large SUVs in Jordan and taken away in a car while his two girls, 8 and 10, were left behind on the highway.
-Her parents, in fear of retaliation, had told Mufleh to not speak up, she said.
+Mufleh recalled when, in April 2021, her brother was stopped by four large SUVs in Jordan.
+They took him away in a car while his two girls, 8 and 10, were left behind on the highway — and Mufleh’s parents, fearing retaliation, told her to not speak up, she said.

 “In the past few months, we’ve seen that scene play out here — where people are taken out of their homes, out of the streets, when they have every legal right to be here, just like Ernesto,” Mufleh said.